 I originally trained as an art teacher but thanks to an interest in graphics and design, I gradually drifted away from that role and into a variety of other education and technology-related areas including the teaching of computing across K-12, multimedia and design, eLearning support, network and IT management, and some educational consulting.

 After nearly 30 years teaching in many different schools, I thought about taking on other challenges.
-In 2016 I started with EdTechTeam as Director of Learning for ANZ for three years.
+From 2016 to 2019 I worked with EdTechTeam as Director of Learning for ANZ.
 Then in May 2019 I took a role with the education team at Google Sydney as a Program Manager for G Suite Adoption.
-If you want to know more about the things I’ve done, you could check out my LinkedIn profile.
+If you want to know more about the things I’ve done professionally, you can check out my LinkedIn profile.